-The proposed project consists of construction and operation of a new winery on a portion of a site, the majority of which is currently developed with a vineyard, orchard, and single family home with various accessory structures.
-Using comparable land use categories as described in the Air Quality discussion, a project with 9,000 square feet of hospitality area or 121,000 square feet of barrel storage/production area would potentially generate more than 1,100 MTCO2e annually and would be considered to have a potentially significant impact on the environment; the proposed winery is smaller than those screening criteria.
-More specifically, given the size of the proposed winery's indoor and outdoor hospitality spaces (approximately 2,600 square feet compared to the BAAQMD's screening criterion of 9,000 square feet) and production/barrel storage and ancillary use areas (approximately 9,200 square feet compared to the BAAQMD's screening criterion of 121,000 square feet), the proposed winery and its associated trips would not contribute a significant amount of air pollution to the region and thus would not have a significant air quality impact.
+The proposed project consists of construction and operation of a new winery on a portion of a site, the majority of which is currently developed with a vineyard.
+Using comparable land use categories as described in the Air Quality discussion, a project with 9,000 square feet of hospitality area or 121,000 square feet of barrel storage/production area would potentially generate more than 1,100 MTCO2e annually and would be considered to have a potentially significant impact on the environment; the recently-built winery is smaller than those screening criteria.
+More specifically, given the size of the proposed winery's indoor and outdoor hospitality spaces (approximately 4,000 square feet compared to the BAAQMD's screening criterion of 9,000 square feet) and production/barrel storage and ancillary use areas (approximately 13,500 square feet compared to the BAAQMD's screening criterion of 121,000 square feet), the proposed winery and its associated trips would not contribute a significant amount of air pollution to the region and thus would not have a significant air quality impact.

-As referenced in the Air Quality section of this initial study, the applicant intends to install water-efficient and recycled water tolerant landscaping, and a "cool roof", which in combination would serve to reduce the winery's energy demands related to space conditioning and groundwater extraction, as well as increasing its capability to generate energy on-site from a renewable resource.
+The proposal includes removal of approximately 2.39 acres of vineyard for construction of the winery facilities.
+While removal of the vegetation would release sequestered carbon, the reduction in vineyard area would correspondingly reduce emissions generated from vineyard management, particularly emissions from agricultural equipment currently used to maintain this same area.
+As referenced in the Air Quality section of this initial study, the applicant intends to install water-efficient and recycled water tolerant landscaping, a "cool roof" and roof-mounted solar panels, which in combination would serve to reduce the winery's energy demands related to space conditioning and groundwater extraction, as well as increasing its capability to generate energy on-site from a renewable resource.
 These efforts would also have the effect of reducing the proposed winery's operational GHG emissions resulting from fossil fuels burned to create electricity to serve the winery over the long-term.